robinnewhouse/DHNLAlgorithm/README.md

 ### Running

-Go to your run directory.
+Go to your run directory and run `xAH_run.py` like one of the below examples.
+Local runs will be stored in `testRun` or what ever other directory you name.
+The interesting ntuples are stored in `testRun/data-tree/<filename>.root`.

+#### MC
 ```bash
 cd $TestArea/../run/
 xAH_run.py --config ../source/DHNLAlgorithm/data/config_DHNLAlgorithm.py --files /path/to/my/DAOD_RPVLL/file --isMC --submitDir testRun --force direct